 The Nursing and Midwifery Order 2001 (the Order) is legislation that establishes the NMC and sets out their primary purpose of protecting the public, their functions, and activities.
 All QA of education and training operate within the Order.
 This ensures that nurses, midwives and nursing associates are educated to consistently deliver high quality healthcare.

-MM have published this new QA handbook that informs the QA activity to ensure we support the strategic direction for the NMC’s new QA framework.
-The QA Handbook provides information for QA visitors about the QA of education and supporting processes to make sure that AEIs and education institutions provide nursing, midwifery and nursing associate education and training to meet NMC standards.
+The QA Handbook provides information for QA visitors about the QA of education and supporting processes to make sure that AEIs and EIs provide nursing, midwifery and nursing associate education and training to meet NMC standards.

 Programme scrutiny will be undertaken by QA registrant visitors who are currently, or have been, practising in nursing, midwifery and/or education in the past two years.
 They will be assigned to undertake QA activities for parts of the NMC register in which they hold registration and have a recorded qualification.
 MM requires QA visitors to declare the currency of their registration on an annual basis.

-Under the new QA framework, the NMC increases their commitment to the involvement of people: patients, service users, carers, and the public in the QA of education.
+Under the QA framework, the NMC increased their commitment to the involvement of people: patients, service users, carers, and the public in the QA of education.
 Therefore, lay visitors, who are members of the public, will actively participate in the approval of pre-registration nursing, midwifery, and nursing associate programmes with a QA registrant visitor.
 They are prepared to ensure that people are at the centre of the NMC’s work in education and training, that their voices are heard, and that people know how they can contribute to the QA of education processes.
 The QA framework emphasises the importance of education and training that’s underpinned by effective partnerships between AEIs, education institutions and their practice learning partners at all levels.
 One of the areas of focus for all QA visitors will be the effectiveness of these partnerships.

 Please refer to the Visitor webpages and QA Handbook for additional information.